(she/her)

 Hi there!
-I'm a Licensed Clinical Social Worker practicing in both Colorado and Massachusetts.
+I'm a Licensed Independent Clinical Social Worker practicing in both Colorado and Massachusetts.
 I received my Master's Degree from the University of Denver School of Social Work in 2021 and my undergraduate degree from NC State University where I also competed as a division 1 athlete.
 I specialize in anxiety, depression, life transitions, stress management, grief & loss, and sports performance.

 The primary goal of the initial session is to create a safe, welcoming, and supportive environment where clients can begin to feel comfortable and at ease.
 I understand that starting therapy can feel vulnerable, so the first session is designed to be the most predictable and low-pressure.
 During this time, I focus on getting to know you, your story, your strengths, and the challenges that have brought us together.
 We’ll talk about what you’re hoping to gain from therapy, review any important background information, and discuss what therapy might look like moving forward.
 There is no expectation to share more than you’re ready to, the pace is guided by your comfort level.
 My goal is for clients to leave the first session feeling heard, supported, and more confident about the therapeutic process and our work together.

 One of my greatest strengths as a clinician is my ability to build trust and develop strong, meaningful connections with clients.
 I strive to create a space where clients feel safe, supported, and comfortable showing up as their authentic selves.
 Feeling truly heard and understood is central to the work I do.
-I bring a calm, steady, and supportive presence into sessions, which many clients find grounding, especially during moments of vulnerability or stress.
+I bring a calm and supportive presence into sessions, which many clients find grounding, especially during moments of vulnerability or stress.
 I am intentional about listening deeply and ensuring clients feel validated and understood.
-My background as a Division I athlete also strongly informs my strengths-based approach to therapy.
+My background as a Division I athlete also strongly supports my strengths-based approach to therapy.
 Through my own athletic experience, I understand the importance of resilience, commitment, and self-awareness, as well as the pressure that can come with striving for high performance.
 I use this perspective to help clients recognize their existing strengths, build confidence, and work toward unlocking their full potential - both in therapy and in their everyday lives.

 Acceptance and commitment (ACT)